 I am also interested in towing behind RV four wheels down.
 Any info on tow bar availability and cost would be helpful.

-I've used my smartie to push our motorhome several times now using the Blue Ox setup -How are you guys makin out with the tow bars?
+How are you guys makin out with the tow bars?

 Ya figured out if ya have to lock the steering on the Smart or not?